graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-11-cube-root-formats.md

 <img class="img" style="max-width: 600px;" src="{{ page.image_dir | append: 'fig29_element_formats.png' | relative_url }}">

+Note that `E2M1` is `FP4` (4-bit floating point).
 Each dot corresponds to a different model; lower (scaled KL divergence of model outputs) is better; performance is normalised against the performance of that model under the cube root density block absmax quantiser for the Student's t distribution and averaged over bit widths from 3-5 bits.
 We see that our normal format is on par with NF4, while the Student's t format consistently outperforms it (note that the Student's t format chooses a `df` parameter for each tensor separately, to minimise MSE.)

 ## Conclusions

 Much of what we've covered isn't new — the cube root rule [dates back to the 1950s](https://ieeexplore.ieee.org/document/1701410).
 But it's somewhat unintuitive, and the journey through optimal quantisers, extreme value theory and inverse cdfs has been a fun one.
 When it comes to optimal weight quantisation, I hope this has filled in some more of the picture for you, as it did for me.

 If you want to learn more, check out [our paper](https://arxiv.org/abs/2505.12988), or get in touch.
 Thanks for reading!

+_Thanks to Paul Balança for the helpful review and suggestions._